rosmord/jsesh/README.txt

 First, modules and files for the current JSesh version :

-comments: various text files I keep about JSesh... cupAndlex : a bundle with CUP and LEX.
+comments: various text files I keep about JSesh, and some unused code (unformal tests and proof-of-concept) cupAndlex : a bundle with CUP and LEX.
 Probably usable for other projects as a maven MOJO. cupruntime : the CUP runtime, used by JSesh jsesh : the main jsesh library (we will remove the application part from it)